 Where to Find a SCOBY:

-Find a local friend who already brews and ask them if you may have one of their extra SCOBY’s.
-Or alternatively, you can purchase one from your local health food store.
+Find a local friend who already brews kombucha and ask them if you can have one of their extra SCOBY’s.
+Or, as an alternative you can purchase one from your local health food store.

 Where to Get Kombucha (If You Don’t Want to Make It)

-If you’re not keen on constantly having a jar of fermenting tea sitting on your counter, then here are some great pre-made alternatives.
+If you’re not keen on fermenting your own batch of kombucha, below are some great pre-made alternatives.

-Kombucha has increased in popularity in Australia in recent years and is now available in numerous stores.
+Kombucha has increased in popularity in Australia in recent years and is now available in a range stores!
 There are plenty of really good brands to choose from, just look for an organic selection without large amounts of sugar or added ingredients.
-I also opt for brands who package their kombucha beverages in glass bottles rather than plastic ones as it’s more eco-friendly.
-Some great pre-made brands include:
+I also opt for brands who package their kombucha in glass bottles rather than plastic ones as it’s more eco-friendly and won’t leach plastic chemicals into the drink.
+Some good pre-made brands include:

-While kombucha is delicious, it’s also a good idea to branch out and try some other healthy probiotic foods and drinks like sauerkraut, fermented vegetables, water kefir, milk kefir, beet kvass, homemade natural ginger ale, yoghurt (I love coconut yoghurt), miso soup, tempeh, pickles, kimchi, etc.
+While kombucha is absolutely delicious, it’s also a good idea to branch out and try some other healthy probiotic-rich foods and beverages such as sauerkraut, fermented vegetables, water kefir, milk kefir, beet kvass, homemade natural ginger ale, yoghurt (I love coconut yoghurt), miso soup, tempeh, pickles, kimchi, etc.

 * * *

 Have you had kombucha before?
 Have you made your own at home?
 What was your experience?
-Did you receive any benefits from taking it?
 Share with us below in the comments!

 Wells, Katie.
 (October 26, 2018).
 Benefits of Kombucha Tea & How to Make it At Home.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/23994/kombucha-benefits/